 Sensors and Equipment

-This project requires each of the following Vernier sensors and equipment (unless otherwise noted):
+This project features the following Vernier sensors and equipment.